elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_03.md

 It's time to get our hands dirty and start getting some practise in how to use Markdown to format our text.
 To be able to follow the lessons below, you are going to need a Markdown editor, where we can write the Markdown language in a document but then also render or preview the document so we can see if the desire formatting effect was achieved.

-If **Rstudio** :simple-rstudio: your go to tool, you can do this by:
+If **Rstudio** :simple-rstudio: is your go to tool, you can do this by:

 1. Go to the *File* menu, select *New file*, theb select *Quarto Document...*, alternatively you also use the **new file button** to do the same, and this is what is done in the video below.
 This will open up a *dialog* box with several options.
 Leave everything as default but **uncheck** the `use visual markdown editor` option.
 Feel free to add a **Title** and **Author** in the relevant fields, then hit the **create** button.
 2. This will open a new **Quarto Document** in RStudio's **source** editor (this where you normally write your R scripts).
 You can then add your text and markdown annotation in the **body** of the document.
 The **body** of the document referes to any space below the text between the `---` at the top.
 This latter section is called the YAML and controls how the document will look when rendered.
 You can just ignore the YAML for now, we'll talk more about this in the (next lesson)[../Chapter_04].
 Note that RStudio will automatically generate some standard text, code and markdown to give you flavour of this literate programming document works. *Optional:* delete everything in the body of the file making sure **not to delete** the YAML.